 - freshly ground black pepper

-- Heat a small saucepan over medium heat and melt the butter.
-Add the shallot and cook, stirring frequently, 2 minutes.
+- Heat a small saucepan over medium-low heat and melt the butter.
+Add the garlic and sauté 2 minutes.